Ground Control II: Operation Exodus: Gameplay

-Similar to the first Ground Control, Operation Exodus focuses on combat tactics rather than base construction or managing an economy.
-However, unlike its purely real-time tactics predecessor, Ground Control II has a resource system called acquisition.
+Similar to the first Ground Control, Operation Exodus focuses on combat tactics rather than base construction or managing an economy, but unlike its real-time tactics predecessor, Ground Control II has a resource system called acquisition.
 Acquisition points are earned through the capturing of victory locations and destruction of enemy forces and allow the player to field units on the battlefield and use the support weapons that are unique to each faction.
 The game is also significantly faster paced than its predecessor and moves along at a pace similar to real-time strategy games such as Command & Conquer.

-The game features a three-sided conflict.
-However, only two of the factions, the Northern Star Alliance and the Viron Nomads, are actually playable.
+The game features a three-sided conflict, but only two of the factions, the Northern Star Alliance and the Viron Nomads, are actually playable.
 The Terran Empire is a non-playable faction featured only in the single-player campaign.
 The two playable sides feature a total of 33 units available.
 All of these units are deployed onto the battlefield through dropships, much like the deployment procedures of its predecessor.
 These units include infantry, tanks, infantry fighting vehicles, aircraft, artillery, and static emplacements.
 Unlike Ground Control, however, unit customization is unavailable; each individual unit features a fixed secondary function.

 Plot

+Settings

-The story of Ground Control II takes place in that same universe as that of the original game but starts 320 years later and has little in common with the original game.
-The human race has discovered faster than light travel and has colonized the galaxy.
+The story of Ground Control II takes place in the same universe as the original game but starts 320 years later and has little in common with the original game.
+The human race has discovered faster-than-light travel and has colonized the galaxy.
 There are two groups of colonies in this universe, dubbed the Inner Sphere and Outer Sphere.
-A physical phenomenon causes the communications between the two area to be only possible through a network of special relay stations built at the border of the spheres.
+A physical phenomenon causes communications between the two areas to be only possible through a network of Tachyon relay stations built at the border of the spheres.
 Intergalactic travel is also impossible due to an unexplained barrier between the galaxies.

-After the battle of Krig-7b that took place in the original video game, Major Sarah Parker (the original game's protagonist) destroyed the Earth's early warning relay station, commandeered a battlecruiser called CSS Astrid (seen in the original game) and escaped.
-In the next centuries, a stellar war that lasted 70 years changed the political layout of the colonies.
+After the battle of Krig-7b that took place in the original video game, Major Sarah Parker (the original game's protagonist) destroyed the Earth's early warning relay station, commandeered a battle cruiser called the CSS Astrid (seen in the original game), and escaped.
+Subsequently, a stellar war that lasted 70 years changed the political layout of the colonies.
 A colony called Draconis Empire subjugated the Inner Sphere and established the Empire of Terra.
 It destroyed the communication relays, severing communications with the Outer Sphere.
 The next two hundred years was the age of strife for the Outer Sphere, for they had to rediscover the precious knowledge to which they no longer had access.
 Eventually, the Outer Sphere colonies formed two interstellar states: The Northern Star Alliance (NSA) and the Intergalactic Trade Guild (ITG).
-After the two hundred years however, the Empire of Terra invaded the Outer Sphere and began taking over the NSA.
-In 40 years of battle that followed, the Empire took most of the NSA territory and finally invaded the Morningstar Prime, the capital of NSA.
+After two hundred years, however, the Empire of Terra invaded the Outer Sphere and began taking over the NSA.
+In 40 years of battle that followed, the Empire took most of the NSA territory and finally invaded the Morningstar Prime, the capital of the NSA.